 Students participating in a fund raising sale may not solicit in the school.
-School related sales may be conducted with specific rules given at the time of the sale.
+School related sales might be conducted with specific rules given at the time of the sale.

-Electronics, Toys etc. at School
+Toys at School

 The only time students should bring toys, games, etc. to school is when their teacher instructs them to do so.
-Students will assume responsibility for any items brought to school.
-Items specifically not to be brought to school include footballs, hard balls, baseball bats, electronic games, radios, cameras, yoyos, tape recorders, laser pointers, lighters, matches, tobacco, collectible cards, IPods, MP3 players or other distracting equipment.
-If your child brings a soccer or basketball to school it must be in a bag.
+Student will assume responsibility for any items brought to school.
+Items specifically not to be brought to school include hard balls, baseball bats, electronic games, radios, cameras, yoyos, tape recorders, laser pointers, collectible cards, cell phones, pagers/beepers or other distracting equipment.